 Oak Street Trench Boot Highlights

 I have the Natural Dainite Trench boot, which is their most popular boot.
-There’s a lot to like about the boot: Natural Chromexcel® leather uppers, Dainite soles, Goodyear welts, and a nice, simple aesthetic.
-It also comes in black, brown, crazy horse, oxblood, kudu, and several roughouts, to name a few.
-The boot is $462, but if you’d like to opt for a more traditional leather sole, the cost is $426.
+There’s a lot to like about the boot: Natural Chromexcel® leather uppers from Chicago’s Horween Leather Company, Dainite soles, Goodyear welts, and a nice, simple aesthetic.
+It also comes in a variety of different leathers, including seasonal ones like an indigo roughout I sometimes see.

 All the trench boots are Goodyear welted, and this shoe has a very simple, versatile service boot aesthetic.
-I just love this kind of simple, minimalist boot that lets the construction and the leather speak for itself, plus the golden color of the leather is perfectly complemented by the rawhide laces.
-Remember, though, there are over half a dozen other leathers you can get for this boot, plus it’s available with a cap toe.
+I just love this kind of minimalist boot that lets the construction and the leather speak for itself, plus the golden color of the leather is perfectly complemented by the rawhide laces.
+Remember, though, there are many other leathers and models available from Oak Street and if you’re looking for something for date night, you can’t go wrong.

 Who should buy Oak Street boots?